kninetimmy/Necksaver_xr/README.md

 Smooth Autorotation gives a linear amplification of your head rotation, beginning at the **"Start at"** value. **"Amplify by"** 100%  means that for every degree head rotation you get one extra degree visual rotation.
 So, with a "Start at" value of 90 deg, if you turn your head to 100 you get 110 deg visual rotation (10 deg from 90 deg + 10 deg amplification).
 200% gives 2 extra degrees for every "real" degree head rotation, and so on. **Please be aware that this non-1:1 motion can cause nausea!** (it does for me).
 If this is the case for you too, better use Stepwise Autorotation, It is much easier on your stomach.

+**Changelog for beta5a**
+- Compatibility with other OpenXR games (non opencomposite).
+Tested with **MSFS** but should work with other OPenXR games too
+- Complete overhaul of the input system (Nikoz)
+    * New input mapping GUI alowing for multiple buttons and modifiers per XRNS function
+    * Ability to use keyboard for input
+    * Option to map joystick buttons to keyboard strokes.
+This can be useful e.g. when the game only allows for keyboard modifiers
+- Fix for manual translation sometimes not working
+- Fixes for Hold function
+- Corrected tray icon

 **Changelog for beta4a**
 - Installer (thanks Nikoz!)
 No more messing around with copying files and running scripts. (see below how to uninstall older versions)
 - Location of XRNS app and layer files is now in %Program Files%/XRNeckSafer